-Don’t feel ready to leave your baby?
+Don’t feel ready to leave your baby for the first time?
 Don’t worry

 ‘You spend the first months of parenthood so absorbed by tending to your baby’s every needs that the thought of entrusting that job to someone else can be really hard’ says Hayley, mom to Tommy, 3.
 ‘I was invited to an no-kids party when my baby was six months old but my mom was away and I didn’t trust anyone else to have him, even though I have other family members that were willing and totally capable.
 So I didn’t go in the end.
 I think it raised a few eyebrows that I was ‘that’ kind of mom, but even though I knew nothing would go wrong, I also knew I wouldn’t have had a good time because I wasn’t ready.’